 The Scrum Master as a servant-leader

 The Scrum Guide describes the Scrum Master as the servant-leader for the Scrum team.
-A Scrum Master is not master of the team, but a master at encouraging, enabling, and energizing people to gel as a team and realize their full potential.
-A Scrum Master is a servant-leader whose focus is on the needs of the team members and those they serve (the customer), with the goal of achieving results in line with the organisation's values, principles, and business objectives.
+A Scrum Master is not a master of the team, but a master at encouraging, enabling, and energizing people to gel as a team and realize their full potential.
+A Scrum Master is a servant-leader whose focus is on the needs of the team members and those they serve (the customer), with the goal of achieving results in line with the organization's values, principles, and business objectives.

 As a servant-leader, the Scrum Master is responsible for: